Go to FAQ

 Difference Between an Immigrant Visa and a Green Card

-An immigrant visa is for an alien who plans to live permanently in the United States.
+An immigrant visa is for an noncitizen who plans to live permanently in the United States.
 This visa must be obtained before traveling to the United States.
-After entering the country on this visa, the alien will be granted Permanent or Conditional Resident status.
-A permanent resident card (“green card”) is issued by USCIS after admission and is later mailed to the alien’s U.S. address.
+After entering the country on this visa, the noncitizen will be granted Permanent or Conditional Resident status.
+A permanent resident card (“green card”) is issued by USCIS after admission and is later mailed to the noncitizen’s U.S. address.

 Green cards can only be issued or replaced in the United States and can never be obtained overseas.